 St. Louis style sauce differs from Kansas City style sauce, despite these cities both being in Missouri.
 BBQ is funny that way, from one side of a state to another, flavor profiles change.
-In this case, you’ll find the St. Louis style sauce to be a bit more tangy and less sweet than the Kansas City style sauce.
+In this case, you’ll find the St. Louis style homemade bbq sauce recipe to be a bit more tangy and less sweet than the Kansas City style sauce.

 The tangy profile comes from the addition of yellow mustard and a touch more vinegar.
 It’s excellent on spare ribs or pork steaks because the acidity matches very well with the fattiness of those meats.
-As much as I love this sauce on ribs, it certainly shouldn’t be limited to just those.
+As much as I love this homemade bbq sauce recipe on ribs, it certainly shouldn’t be limited to just those.
 Read on…

 How to Make Your Own BBQ Sauce for Ribs

 To make a good St. Louis style sauce, we start with 4 main ingredients: ketchup, brown sugar, cider vinegar, and yellow mustard.
 This is the foundation of the sauce, with various spices being added after the fact.
 I’m personally a fan of keeping it simple and balanced with my tangy BBQ sauce.
 I highly encourage you to follow my recipe exactly as I have it written.